twrecked/hass-aarlo/README.md

 The default user agent is used in all other cases.
 This means, for example, the one you set if picked for snapshot operations.

-<a name="other-best"></a>
-### Best Practises and Known Limitations
-The component uses the Arlo webapi.
-* There is no documentation so the API has been reverse engineered using browser debug tools.
-* Streaming times out after 30 minutes.
-* The webapi doesn't seem like it was really designed for permanent connections so the system will sometimes appear to lock up.
-Various work arounds are in the code and can be configured at the `arlo` component level.
-See next paragraph.

-If you do find the component locks up after a while (I've seen reports of hours, days or weeks), you can add the following to the main configuration.
-Start from the top and work
-down:
-* `refresh_devices_every`, tell Aarlo to request the device list every so often.
-This will sometimes prevent the back end from aging you out.
-The value is in hours and a good starting point is 3.
-* `stream_timeout`, tell Aarlo to close and reopen the event stream after a certain period of inactivity.
-Aarlo will send keep alive every minute so a good starting point is 180 seconds.
-* `reconnect_every`, tell Aarlo to logout and back in every so often.
-This establishes a new session at the risk of losing an event notification.
-The value is minutes and a good starting point is 90.
-* `request_timeout`, the amount of time to allow for a http request to work.
-A good starting point is 120 seconds.

-Unify your alarm mode names across all your base stations.
-There is no way to specify different mode names for each device.

-Alro will allow shared accounts to give cameras their own name.
-If you find cameras appearing with unexpected names (or not appearing at all), log into the Arlo web interface with your Home Assistant account and make sure the camera names are correct.

-You can change the brightness on the light but not while it's turned on.
-You need to turn it off and back on again for the change to take.
-This is how the web interface does it.

 <a name="other-debugging"></a>
 ### Debugging
 If you run into problems there please provide the following in the bug report to help